 The Eternals protect the balance of life and guide the developing wisdom of sentient creatures.
 The mortals chosen as hosts become part of the Eternals’ immortal existence, and they play an important role in many Children of Gaia storylines.

 COG: The Map of Rendaraia

-Follow along with your favorite COG stories as characters traverse the wilds of Rendaraia, a vast world with terrifically varied ecosystems spanning it’s many picturesque landscapes.
-Follow along with your favorite characters as the traverse the regions of Rendraia with this cartographic illustration of Rendaraia.
-Fashioned as an in-story prop, this illustrated work is designed to look like it was created by our beloved character Jan’Ka’Zian, co-creator Jayel Draco poured countless hours into detailing this high resolution map.
+Follow along with your favorite COG stories as characters traverse the wilds of Rendaraia, a vast realm with terrifically varied ecosystems spanning its many picturesque landscapes.
+This cartographic illustration, fashioned as an in-story prop, is designed to look like it was created by our beloved character Jan’Ka’Zian.
+COG co-creator Jayel Draco poured countless hours into detailing this high-resolution map.
 Now available in print at oneshipress.com/store

 Children of Gaia: Works In Progress

 Throughout Rendaraia live many varied fae cultures.
 From the Great Nations to the countless smaller Tribes, some of which work with the Great Nations in the spirit of collaboration, while others choose to remain in isolation.
 A few even raid and loot in the spirit of competition.
 From this plethora of cultures, multimedia visual artist Jayel Draco has created photobashings/photomanipulations featuring models wearing his handmade costumes.
 With digital effects and backgrounds composited together from many various photos taken during his own excursions into the wilds, he’s created magical imagery of what some of these characters might look like.
 After we’ve amassed enough of these pieces, the COG Core will put out a coffee-table art book to guide you through witnessing the various peoples of Rendaraia.

 COG: Rendaraian Fae Garb